thoughtful-web/settings-page-wp/README.md

 ),
 ```

 The following Field types are supported.
 Notes on each Field type's configuration and behavior follow.
-Refer to their class files to see supported HTML attributes which, if declared, must be in the "data_args" value of the field's configuration (aside from "placeholder").
+Refer to their class files to see supported HTML attributes which, if declared, must be in the "data_args" value of the field's configuration.

 1. Checkbox
 2. Checkboxes